software-development-guidelines/explicit-versioning/README.md

 **In CMS (WordPress, Joomla, Drupal) also exist the problem of the complements (Modules, Aplications, Plugins, Components, add-ons ...) where we need to take care of the code once we integrate our development in the CMS.** Also Wordpress offer a last digit where nothing change but a security or bug fix.
 Such situation give us the security nothing wrong could happen after the update.

-Another problem we find is about SEMVER, Semantic Versioning is too API focus and some times the developers do just code.
+Many problems which Semver tries to solve do not exist outside of the area of dependency management.
+Is too API focus.

 As a solution to this problem, I propose a simple set of rules and requirements that dictate how version numbers are assigned and incremented in a base of 4 digit instead of the 3 digits of [Semantic Versioning](http://semver.org/), in that way we split in a different digit each one of the situations.

 These rules are based on but not necessarily limited to pre-existing widespread common practices in use in both closed and open-source software.

 For this system to work, you first need to declare a public API.
 This may consist of documentation or be enforced by the code itself.
 Regardless, it is important that this API be clear and precise.
 Once you identify your public API, you communicate changes to it with specific increments to your version number.
-Consider a version format of W.X.Y.Z (RELEASE.MAJOR.MINOR.PATCH).
-Bug fixes not affecting the API increment the PATCH version, backwards compatible additions/changes increment the MINOR version, backwards incompatible changes increment the MAJOR version and backwards incompatible API changes increment the RELEASE version.
+Consider a version format of W.X.Y.Z (MACRO.MAJOR.MINOR.PATCH).
+Bug fixes not affecting the API increment the PATCH version, backwards compatible additions/changes increment the MINOR version, backwards incompatible changes increment the MAJOR version and backwards incompatible API changes increment the MACRO version.

 I call this system ["CMS Versioning (CMSver)"](/VERSIONING.md) Under this scheme, version numbers and the way they change convey meaning about the underlying code and what has been modified from one version to the next.

 ///// old---
-1. RELEASE version when you make incompatible API changes,
+1. MACRO version when you make incompatible API changes,
 1. MAJOR version when you add functionality in a backwards-incompatible manner,
 1. MINOR version when you add functionality in a backwards-compatible manner, and
 1. PATCH version when you make backwards-compatible bug fixes.